Xhevairi/fr/README.md

 # Demo
-Very simple one for guthering news and writting articles.
+Very simple one for guthering news and writting articles.# fr